 - 1. Alternative Credit is open to currently enrolled students at Angelina College. - 2.
 Students may earn a maximum of 24 credit hours through Alternative Credit. - 3.
 Students must meet minimum score requirements of a "B" or better to receive credit on departmental exams, "3" and above on AP exams, "4" and above on IBD, and "50" or above on CLEP Subject Exams. - 4.
-Credits are posted on the official transcript upon the completion of one semester; students must complete a Petition to Record Credit by Exam (PRCE), which may be obtained from the Testing Center. - 5.
+Credits are posted on the official transcript upon the completion of the alternative credit process. - 5.
 Students may attempt Angelina College departmental exams only once in any given course.
 Students may repeat the College Board Advanced Placement on any scheduled test date, and students may retake the CLEP every six months. - 6.
-The College will not award Alternative Credit for a course in which a student has been enrolled after the twelfth AC class day, has audited, or has completed.
+The College will not award Alternative Credit for a course in which a student has been enrolled after the official census day, has audited, or has completed.